restraint-harness/restraint/docs/rhts.rst

 rhts-environment.sh
 ~~~~~~~~~~~~~~~~~~~

-deprecated
+Deprecated

 rhts-lint
 ~~~~~~~~~

-deprecated - only provided so that testinfo.desc can be generated
+Deprecated - only provided so that testinfo.desc can be generated

 rhts-run-simple-test
 ~~~~~~~~~~~~~~~~~~~~

-deprecated
+Deprecated